casangi/testviper/ALLURE_REPORTS_README.md

 # Enhanced Allure Reporting System

-This enhanced system provides comprehensive test reporting for the VIPER components with historical tracking and CodeCov integration.
+This enhanced system provides comprehensive test reporting for Integration tests of the VIPER eco-system and its individual components with historical tracking and CodeCov integration.

 ## Features